FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/service-databases/merged-backend-database.md

     domain VARCHAR(100), -- e.g., Programming, Mathematics, Design
     tier skill_tier_level NOT NULL DEFAULT 'Foundation', -- Foundation, Intermediate, Advanced, Expert description TEXT,
-    created_at TIMESTAMPTZ NOT NULL DEFAULT now(),
+    -- NEW COLUMN: For admin tracking, links a skill to the subject it was first suggested from. source_subject_id UUID REFERENCES public.subjects(id) ON DELETE SET NULL, created_at TIMESTAMPTZ NOT NULL DEFAULT now(),
     updated_at TIMESTAMPTZ NOT NULL DEFAULT now()
 );